dushanrandika/react-typo-typingmaster/README.md

 # React Typo Typingmaster

-One Paragraph of project description goes here
+"react-typo-typingmaster" is a React typography library which allows you to use various kind of typography in your project easily.

 ## Getting Started